sofiardrgz/FigmaEmbedder/replit.md

 - **Users**: Basic user authentication with username/password
 - **Dashboard Metrics**: KPI tracking with JSON data storage for chart information
 - **Signups**: User registration tracking with device and status information

+## Dashboard Features
+- **Sales Dashboard** (`/`): Main dashboard with KPI cards, charts, and recent signups table
+- **Messages Dashboard** (`/messages`): Real-time messaging interface with conversation management
+- **Demo Dashboard** (`/demo`): Animated showcase that automatically cycles through all features:
+  - Messages with real-time notifications
+  - Contacts management with status tracking
+  - Calendar with appointment notifications
+  - Automations workflow tracking
+  - AI Copilot with chat interface
+  - Marketing analytics for social media
+  - Payments and invoices management

+## Design System
+- **Color Scheme**: Dark theme with #0d0d0d primary background, #1a1a1a for cards
+- **Hover Effects**: Dark green (#16a34a) throughout all interactive elements
+- **Typography**: Inter font family with consistent sizing and spacing
+- **Animations**: Framer Motion for smooth transitions and micro-interactions
+- **Layout**: 900px fixed width, 100vh height for iframe embedding
+- **Icons**: Lucide React icons with uniform 16px sizing

 ## Development Setup
 - **Build System**: Vite for frontend bundling and esbuild for backend compilation